Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7FkrFPCnP1w.md

 ### Transcript

-> they're gonna be a new island sometime i don't know
+> they're gonna be a new island sometime I don't know